Ali Firouzi

 Ali Firouzi (علی فیروزی; born 11 March 1955 in Abadan, Iran) is an Iranian football coach and retired player who recently served as caretaker manager at Sanat Naft, in the absence of Acácio Casimiro due to a cancer illness.
-He formerly managed Sanat Naft twice, first from 1992 to 1994 when he promoted to the head coach after was assistant coach for two years and a returns in 1995 that ended in 1999.
+He formerly managed Sanat Naft twice, first from 1992 to 1994 when he was promoted to head coach after he had been an assistant coach for two years and then a second term from 1995 that ended in 1999.
 He was also head coach of Esteghlal Ahvaz for one season.